Ben Simms

 UFO

-My first game for KaiOS, the world's third largest mobile OS.
-Designed for low-powered phones without touchscreens, it was an exciting challenge to get this game on the KaiOS app store.
+My first game for KaiOS, the world's third-largest mobile OS.
+Designed for low-powered, non-touchscreen phones, getting this game onto the KaiOS app store was a challenging but rewarding experience.

 More2019 December